killsleep/android_device_motorola_qinara/README.md

-Beta!
-Device configuration for the Pantech Vega S5 (ef44s) cm 10.1
+Device configuration for the Motorola Atrix HD (dinara/qinara)
 ===============================